Yannieck/Project5.2-Zweeloo-Web/README.md

 npm run @prismaclient:generate
 ```

+7. Add a new folder called `uploads` to the root folder.
-7. Add a new file called `.env` to the root folder.
+8. Add a new file called `.env` to the root folder.
-8. Add the content to the .env file following the [.env-template](#env-template).
+9. Add the content to the .env file following the [.env-template](#env-template).
-9. Run the following command:
+10. Run the following command:

 ```shell
 npm i